 Then navigate to the top right-hand corner of the screen, click on the little face-down arrow and you’ll see a list of options.

 You’ll see Profile in the drop-down menu.
-Click on it.
+Click on this.
 See image below.

 Now under the Extras drop-down menu, you’ll see API keys.
 Click on this tab.
 See images below.